What is an IRS Schedule C Form? What is 1040 Schedule C? (Everything You Need to Know, Updated for 2021 Tax Year)

 Also, this post about commuting is informative for this section:

 Temporary Work Locations & Commuting Expenses Tax Deductions

 In this section, other business expenses are listed that are not included on lines 8-26 or line 30.

 About Falcon Expenses

 Automatically track mileage expenses and expenses, keep an odometer log, receipt vault and log billable hours.
 Quickly organize expenses by time period, project, or client.
-Easily prepare reports for email to anyone in PDF or spreadsheet formats, all from your phone.
-Use for keeping track of tax deductions, reimbursements, taxes, record keeping, and more.
-Falcon Expenses is great for self-employed, freelancers, realtors, delivery drivers, business travelers, truckers, and more.
+Easily prepare expense reports to email to anyone in PDF or spreadsheet formats, all from your phone.
+Use for keeping track of tax deductions, reimbursements, taxes, odometer logs, record keeping, and more.
+Falcon Expenses is great for self-employed, freelancers, realtors, delivery drivers, couriers, business travelers, truckers, and more.

 Was this article helpful?

 I used to travel a lot for work.
 Doing my expenses frustrated me.
 I would delay submitting them and when I did, I would spend hours taping receipts to paper to scan for my boss.
 I knew there was a better solution, and I had a background in productivity software, so I created Falcon Expenses.
 I enjoy creating software that makes people’s lives easier.